Vermont absentee and mail ballot guide

 - Request deadline (in person): 1 day before Election Day

-- Deadline to return your ballot (by mail): Received 1 day BEFORE Election Day
+- Deadline to return your ballot (by mail): Received by Election Day

 - Deadline to return your ballot (in person): Received by Election Day